Activities of the Air Training Corps: Junior Leaders

 Cadets over the age of 17 and of the rank of at least Cadet Corporal can complete a leadership course called Junior Leaders, abbreviated simply to, 'JL'.
 This course requires over a hundred hours of planning and a high degree of physical fitness.
 Upon completion, the cadet is awarded a maroon lanyard (which replaces the yellow Instructor Cadet lanyard on the cadet's uniform) and a green and wedgwood blue DZ Flash for wearing on the DPM or MTP uniform as well as qualifying for the ILM level 3 diploma in Team Leading.

+The course culminates in the award of a Level 3 Certificate in Leadership & Management from the Institute of Leadership and Management.
+Some JL's once completing the course, come back to the following year's Course as a Qualified Junior Leader, (QJL).

+The course is also open to Sea Cadets and Army Cadets.